-The pretty coastal town of Tenby is a popular summer holiday destination for Brit’s – and it’s easy to see why.
-Tenby’s colourful harbour is one of Wales’s most Instagrammed tourist spots where you’re never too far away from a fish and chip shop or ice-cream parlour.
+The pretty coastal town of Tenby is a popular summer holiday destination for Brit’s looking for a staycation – and it’s easy to see why.
+Tenby’s colourful harbour (pictured above) is one of Wales’s most Instagrammed tourist spots, and you’re never too far away from a fish and chip shop or ice-cream parlour.
 The nearby beaches are also some of the finest in Europe, including the tropical-like Barafundle and top stargazing spot, Broadhaven South.

 Pretty Welsh towns: 6 reasons to visit Tenby

 Famed for being the filming location of ’60s drama The Prisoner, Portmeirion’s charm is down to architect Sir Clough Williams-Ellis who designed an Italian-style village near the coastal town of Porthmadog.
 September is a great time to visit the area as Portmeirion hosts an arts and music festival called Festival No.6.
 Porthmadog itself has a strong maritime history and is a great base for walkers hiking Snowdon and the surrounding National Park.